Constitution-DAO/contracts/README.md

 ## How to contribute

-Please join #dev on the discord and ask [@sethfork](https://github.com/sethfork) to add you to the GitHub org / repos.
+- Please join #dev on the discord
+- Ask [@sethfork](https://github.com/sethfork) to add you to the GitHub org / repos
+- Ask @pmoncada for what you can help with

 ## Docs